Butterfly's are three legged option combinations.

 Short two ATM call options, long one ITM call option and long one OTM call option.

-Maximum Loss: Limited to the ATM strike less the ITM strike less the net premium paid for the spread.
+The Max Gain is limited to the ATM strike less the ITM strike less the net premium paid for the spread.

 When to use: When you are neutral on market direction and bearish on volatility.